 Though M2M Nodes in the field domain are assumed to communicate without human involvement, individuals or organizations remain responsible for setting the access control policies used to authorize their M2M Nodes to access M2M services.
 In the following text, M2M Nodes refers to M2M field nodes.

 In particular, individuals or organizations acquiring M2M Nodes can subscribe to a contract with an M2M Service provider (M2M Service Subscription) under which they enrol their M2M Nodes (e.g. using identifiers pre-provisioned on the nodes, such as Node-ID).
 This in turn may require an M2M Service provisioning step (including Security provisioning) that takes place on the target M2M Nodes themselves, for which interoperable procedures are specified by oneM2M (see clause 11.2.1).
-Following M2M service provisioning, the nodes can be identified and authenticated for association with an M2M Service Subscription, whose properties reflect the contractual agreement established between their owner and the M2M Service Provider.
+Following M2M service provisioning, the nodes can be identified and authenticated for association with an M2M Service Subscription, whose properties reflect the contractual agreement established between their holder and the M2M Service Provider.

 Similarly, it may be possible for an M2M Service Provider to mandate that an M2M Application accessing M2M services be associated with a security credentials used to authorize specific operations to instance of that M2M Application, i.e. AEs (see clause 11.2.2).
 This step facilitates the deployment and management of M2M Applications that are instantiated in great numbers, as it enables all instances of an M2M Application to be managed through common security policies that are set once for all.
 It also enables keeping control over M2M Applications issued by untrusted sources.